 This is to be expected, since if perspective was always preserved there would be less places to hide things on.
 Yet, one should not forget that the learning part of this game comes in the dialogue of the characters, and from what little snippets of text we can find before playing a stage.
 In the stages themselves, there is only a passing relevance to the places that are actually real.

 Travel to USA may not differ all that much from your typical Hidden Object game, but what is there is serviceable, and the educational angle this game uses does, at the very least, offer something else beyond a time killer.
+If you're looking for a Hidden Object game that simulates a trip to the US, look no further than Windows 10 games like Travel to USA.

 If you enjoy these free games, you will love this list of our 10 Best Hidden Object Games!